Drongo-cuckoo

 Food Habits: They eat insects, caterpillars, beetles, swarming termites, spiders.
 They also eat fruit, like figs and banyans.
 Forages in foliage canopy, also perches on charred stumps and saplings in recently burned clearings, but also performs aerial sallies for swarming termites, and joins mixed-species flocks.

-Breeding Habits: They breed in Apr–Jul in Assam (NE India), Apr and Jun in Bangladesh, Apr in Myanmar, May–Jul in Thai-Malay Peninsula, Apr–May on Borneo, and perhaps almost year-round on Java.
+Breeding Habits: They breed in Apr–Jul in India.
 They are brood-parasitic and hosts like babblers.
 The eggs resemble those of the hosts.
 The nestling has mouth-lining bright red, feet vinaceous.
 Fledglings and eggs of the host are evicted by its chicks.